 Divorce is the legal termination of a marriage when the spouses decide to get separated rather than living together, due to any unsolvable personal discord.
 Divorce in Islam is governed by the Muslim personal laws and may either be initiated by the act of husband or wife.

-- When the whereabouts of husband is not known.
+When the whereabouts of the husband is not known.

 a) Talaq-i-Sunnat: This type of divorce in Islam is further divided into:

-Ahasan: Ahasan consists of one divorce pronouncement during the period of tuhr i.e. purity or the time between 2 menstruation cycles.
-The condition of tuhr is applicable only in case of oral divorce and not in case of written talaq.
-A divorce in form of ahasan can be revoked any time before the iddat period gets over, thus, preventing any reckless decision of divorce by the husband.
+Ahasan: Ahasan consists of one divorce pronouncement during the period of Tuhr i.e. purity or the time between 2 menstruation cycles.
+The condition of Tuhr is applicable only in the case of oral divorce and not in the case of written talaq.
+Divorce in the form of Ahasan can be revoked any time before the iddat period gets over, thus, preventing any reckless decision of divorce by the husband.
 No physical relationship must be made between husband and wife during the iddat period.

 II.
 Ila: Under this type of divorce in Islam, the husband pledges to refrain from sexual relations with his wife for a period of 4 months.
 After this period, the marriage automatically dissolves.
-However, if the husband consummates with his wife during this period, Ila is cancelled.
+However, if the husband consummates his wife during this period, Ila is canceled.

-The law recognises an Islamic woman's rights and grants her the right to get a divorce from her husband in 2 ways:
+The law recognizes an Islamic woman's rights and grants her the right to get a divorce from her husband in 2 ways:

-The debate over divorce in Islam, especially triple talaq or 3 divorce is not new.
-Many contest that the Islamic divorce laws are more favourable toward the men and women who have been divorced through triple talaq have no legal resort against their husbands.
+The debate over divorce in Islam, especially triple talaq or 3 divorces is not new.
+Many contests that the Islamic divorce laws are more favorable toward the men and women who have been divorced through triple talaq have no legal resort against their husbands.
 Triple talaq has been considered as a heinous practice of divorce in Islam that does not consider a woman’s rights in case her husband divorces her.